lfx2m/Ligo-Autismo/README.md

 |Double Colour		|   	|   	|B   	|   		|   		|   	|   		|   	|   	|   	|
 |Mana Swappers		|   	|   	|   	|   		|   		|   	|   		|   	|   	|   	|
 |Guildgates		|   	|   	|   	|   		|   		|   	|   		|   	|   	|   	|

+A = Photo Candidate is added to Photos-for-Cards

+B = 1.0 Card is added to V1-Cards

+C = 2.0 Card is added to V2-Cards